 - Realistic expectations & goals are a crucial to success.
 The importance of knowing where your product/company fits into the grand scheme of things is critically important.
 What’s your value proposition?
 What’s the competitive landscape?
 Knowing where ‘your lane’ is allows us to collaboratively set attainable goals and create an integrated PR campaign that resonates with the media and consumers.

 - Effective PR is a well-planned marathon, not a sprint.
 Many companies hire an agency for a quick push at product launch and then shut things down.Sure getting that big blast of coverage can be worthwhile in certain circumstances, but truly building a brand and creating a lasting footprint with the media takes a consistent, integrated effort so that your tactics work in concert with each other and not as ineffective “one-offs.”
+For high quality product launches and campaign management, companies may want to utilize the services of an agency like this Retail Design Studio.

 - Impossible to Bat 1000%.
 There are thousands of journalists out there and it’s impossible to know what every one of them is doing at all times.
 A freelance journalist might do a product round-up or a ‘best of’ story and we might not be aware of it.
 This happens.
 A good agency will minimize this occurrence by reaching out to the journalist afterwards to make sure you are on their radar for the next opportunity, or even better – your own story!